 Postage and cover

-Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 The label we send is Royal Mail Special Delivery Guaranteed: tracked end to end, signed for on delivery, and arranged with that compensation cover per parcel.
-If you believe your items are worth more, message us before posting and we will arrange the right approach, whether that is additional cover or splitting items across more than one parcel.
-Full detail is on postage and insurance, and is it safe to post gold? walks through posting valuables safely.
+If you believe your items are worth more, message us before posting.
+We will arrange the right approach, either extra cover or splitting the items across more than one parcel.
+Full detail is on postage and cover, and is it safe to post gold? walks through posting valuables safely.

 Changing your mind is free

 Declining costs you nothing.
-If the written offer does not suit you, say so, and your items come straight back by tracked, insured Royal Mail post at our expense.
+If the written offer does not suit you, say so, and your items come straight back by tracked, signed-for Royal Mail post at our expense.
 No fee, no questions, no chasing.
 See what happens if I decline the offer for the step by step.

 Who this helps